Learning Without Losing Identity: Capability Evolution for Embodied Agents: Method

 where $\alpha$, $\beta$, $\gamma$ are weighting coefficients, $t_{\text{exec}}$ is execution time, and $n_{\text{retry}}$ is the number of retries.
 This reward structure encourages both task completion and execution efficiency.

-\paragraph{Imitation learning.} When expert demonstrations are available (e.g.\ from human teleoperation or a high-performing oracle), ECM parameters are updated via behavioural cloning on the demonstration dataset.
+\paragraph{Imitation learning} \looseness=-1 When expert demonstrations are available (e.g.\ from human teleoperation or a high-performing oracle), ECM parameters are updated via behavioural cloning on the demonstration dataset.
 This modality is particularly useful for bootstrapping new ECMs or correcting systematic errors.

-\paragraph{LLM-based code synthesis.} For ECMs implemented as executable code (e.g.\ Python scripts or configuration files), we leverage a language model to analyse failure traces and propose code modifications.
+\paragraph{LLM-based code synthesis} \looseness=-1 For ECMs implemented as executable code (e.g.\ Python scripts or configuration files), we leverage a language model to analyse failure traces and propose code modifications.
 The LLM receives the current ECM source, a summary of recent failures, and the capability descriptor~$\phi_c$, and generates a candidate update.
 The runtime's version gating mechanism ensures that only improvements are deployed.

-\paragraph{Hybrid updates.} In practice, a single evolution step may combine multiple modalities.
-For example, an LLM may propose a structural change to an ECM's control flow, after which RL fine-tunes the numerical parameters within the new structure.
-This hybrid approach leverages the complementary strengths of symbolic reasoning and gradient-based optimisation.
+\paragraph{Hybrid updates} In practice, a single evolution step may combine multiple modalities: an LLM may propose a structural change to an ECM's control flow, after which RL fine-tunes the numerical parameters within the new structure.